raspberrypilearning/comic-character/en/step_2.md

 --- /task ---

 **Test:** Click the **Run** button to see the changes you have made.
++ The Copyright message will be shown at the bottom(footer section) of your webpage.
++ It will have a blank space where the year is supposed to be displayed.

+**Debug step:** Check the `id` attribute has speeach marks `""` around it.

 ### Update the current year